 January 1st, 2012 was the implementation date for the South Coast MPAs from Point Conception to the Mexican border.
-Between January 1st and March 31st of 2016, we completed 122 surveys and observed 3,391 activities, consumptive and non-consumptive, onshore and offshore.
-We found that the frequency of non-consumptive activities greatly outnumbered consumptive activities, with 98% of the activities observed being non-consumptive.
-Of these activities, beach recreation was the most popular non-consumptive activity, followed by offshore recreation and board sports.
-Of the consumptive activities, fishing by hook and line was the most popular, the bulk of which was observed in Upper Newport Bay and Crystal Cove.
+Between July 1st and September 30th of 2017, we completed 52 surveys and observed 2532 activities, consumptive and non-consumptive, onshore and offshore.
+We found that the frequency of non-consumptive activities greatly outnumbered consumptive activities, with more than 99% of the activities observed being non-consumptive.
+Of these activities, beach recreation was the most popular non-consumptive activity, followed by offshore recreation.
+Of the consumptive activities, hook fishing and hand collect biota were the most popular, the bulk of hook fishing was observed in Upper Newport Bay SMCA.